Vindaloo (song)

 "Vindaloo" is the debut single by British band Fat Les, released in 1998 and recorded for the 1998 FIFA World Cup.
 The music was co-written by Blur bassist Alex James and bassist Guy Pratt.
 The lyrics were written by comedian Keith Allen.
 The song was originally written as a parody of football chants, but was adopted as one in its own right and became a classic.

 The song's name comes from the vindaloo, a type of very spicy Goan curry that is popular in the United Kingdom.

 Much of the song consists of the phrase "nah nah nah" and the word "vindaloo" repeated over and over by a mixed group, occasionally interspersed with lines such as "And we all like vindaloo" and "We're England; we're gonna score one more than you".
 The song has brief verses, spoken/sung by Keith Allen (in a voice sounding similar to that of Ian Dury) over a marching snare drum beat.

-"Vindaloo" reached number two on the UK Singles Chart in June 1998; it was beaten to No. 1 by "3 Lions '98" by David Baddiel and Frank Skinner and Lightning Seeds, a re-release of football anthem "Three Lions" from 1996 with slightly altered lyrics.
+"Vindaloo" reached number two on the UK Singles Chart in June 1998; it was beaten to No. 1 by "3 Lions '98" by David Baddiel and Frank Skinner and Lightning Seeds, a re-recording of football anthem "Three Lions" from 1996 with slightly altered lyrics.

 Background

 In May 1998, while discussing the forthcoming FIFA World Cup at the Groucho Club, Allen and James had the idea of creating an unofficial World Cup song.
 James thought that a drum beat he heard at a match at Craven Cottage would make a good football song, and they went to see Guy Pratt to write the song together, basing the melody on an established football chant.
-They also brought in a singer Andy Kane, and they were later joined by artist Damien Hirst when they asked him to create artwork for them.
+They also brought in a singer, Andy Kane, and they were later joined by artist Damien Hirst when they asked him to create artwork for them.
 They called the band Fat Les, named after a woman they knew.

 The idea of using "vindaloo" in the lyrics came when they ordered a takeaway while writing the song, but when the pizza arrived, they craved a vindaloo instead.
 Allen reasoned that a standard Indian dish would be apt for the type of songs a "right-wing lout" hostile to Indians would like.

 The line "Me and me Mum and me Dad and me Gran" was inspired by something Allen's son Alfie Allen said.

 The line "we're off to Waterloo" references the Eurostar service which ran from that station at the time.